Buy a new QBE Home Insurance online today and you’ll save 10%!

-- Buildings Sum Insured Safeguard benefit (eligibility criteria applies)
+- Up to 30% Buildings Sum Insured Safeguard benefit (eligibility criteria applies)

 - Lifetime guarantee on home repairs made by our repairers

-If you decide you only need building cover as part of your QBE Home insurance it will exclude things like:
+If you decide you only need building cover as part of your QBE Home Insurance, it will not provide cover for things like:

 Upgrade to include

-- Flexible excess: Choosing a higher excess lowers your premium.
-Be sure to pick an excess you can afford to pay at short notice if you need to make a claim.
+- Choosing a higher basic excess can lower your premium.
+Consider a basic excess you can afford to pay at short notice if you need to make a claim.

-- Pay up front: Pay less for your home insurance when you choose to pay annually.
+- Pay less for your home insurance premium when you choose to pay annually.